top of page

 In January we published for the first time a fleet list of the Hong Kong based Yick Fung Shipping & Enterprises Co.
 Ltd which was run by PRC-related interests from 1960 until 1996.
 This study can be accessed from our 'PRC' tab along with an updated study of the kindred Ocean Tramping Co.
 The text introductions to both studies draw on information that has become available on PRC websites.
 The lists are detailed and well illustrated for the earlier ships, but owing to the large ship numbers, for the more recent ships we list only the name and period of ownership, with a few illustrations.
 We will seek to improve these reports as time allows.
 One of Yick Fung's ships, shown in their company colours, was the 1950-built CELEBES SEA, depicted below at Yokohama in a photo by Stephen taken on 15 November 1973.
 Taking advantage of access to official fleet histories, we have also updated our studies of other PRC-related companies including the Shanghai, Dalian and Changjiang (Yangtse) Maritime Bureaus with details of various of the ships.

 Toward the end of December 2023 we published a carefully researched and illustrated history and fleet list of Williamson & Company Ltd., established in Hong Kong by New Zealander Stewart Williamson for worldwide tramping as well as for Chinese coastal trading.
-The list is accessible via the 'Overseas' tab.
+The list is accessible via the 'Foreign' tab.
 Shown below is the smartly painted INCHARRAN, photographed by Alan Travers berthed at Sydney in June 1963 to load wheat for the Persian Gulf.

 During 2023 we established a new 'Philippines' page accessed via the tab below.
 Our already published Philippines fleet lists were enhanced by the addition of Spanish Philippines Interisland and Near Seas Steamers 1850-1898, and of the venerable fleets of Ynchausti y Cia/Ynchausti S.S.
 Co./Elizalde S.S.
 Co./Manila S.S.
 Co.
 Inc.Compañia General de Tabacos de Filipinas (La Tabacalera) and M.J.
 Ossorio.
 To balance this we have added lists of Philippine post-World War II interisland passenger ships in three categories: Philippine FS-type Vessels which formed the backbone of the interisland fleet in the years after WWII, Non-FS, Non-RoRo Ships Acquired 1945-70 and Non-FS, Non-RoRo Ships Acquired 1971-2000.
 Shown below in a painting from a launch brochure is AGUSTINA II, built in 1968 by Rickmers Werft, Bremerhaven for the historic shipowner Hijos de F. Escaño to a new design resembling the FS type as it evolved in the Philippines,